Switch Mobility: DAF/United Bus

 In 1990, Optare joined a group called the United Bus, which included DAF Bus.

 Having already used a DAF SB220 chassis on the Delta, now as part of United Bus, Optare collaborated with DAF to design the Optare Spectra.
 It was based on the modified design of the MCW Metrobus purchased by Optare, and combined parts from it and the SB220 to form a new double deck chassis, designated DB250, with Optare bodywork called Spectra.
-Due to the United bus relationship and joint design, the Spectra was built exclusively on DB250 chassis.
+Due to the United bus relationship and joint design, the Spectra was built exclusively on the DB250 chassis.
 As well as having a striking front end, the Spectra was also recognisable for having no rear window.
 Introduced in 1990 it was described as a "partly low-floor double-decker".
-Despite the association with DAF, in 1991 Optare also launched a conventional height midibus in on the MAN 11.180 chassis, the Vecta.
+Despite the association with DAF, in 1991 Optare also launched a conventional height midibus on the MAN 11.180 chassis, the Vecta.

 After the collapse of United Bus in 1993, Optare was again returned to independent status with another management buyout.
-The reaction to the collapse of United Bus was the release in the next two years of two Delta derived single deck buses on different non-DAF chassis, the Sigma and Prisma, the latter being on the Mercedes-Benz O405 chassis which had a generic Mercedes-Benz style front end rather than the recognisable Optare family face.

-Optare acquired Autobus Classique in 1996, shortly after the launch of their Nouvelle luxury minicoach.
+The reaction to the collapse of United Bus was the release in the next two years of two Delta derived single deck buses on different non-DAF chassis, the Sigma and Prisma, the latter being on the Mercedes-Benz O405 chassis which had a Mercedes-Benz style front end rather than the Optare family face.Optare acquired Autobus Classique in 1996, shortly after the launch of their Nouvelle luxury minicoach.
 Optare significantly redesigned and rebadged it in 1997 as the Nouvelle 2, and it served similar markets to the StarRider/MetroRider coach versions.
 Also in 1997 a relationship with a Spanish mini and midi coach manufacturer named Ferqui SL began, with the importation of the Solera luxury midicoach into the UK.

 While part of United Bus, Optare also for a time became the exclusive UK dealer for the distinctive full size Bova Futura coach.